coconutpalm/righttypes/README.md

 *  `predicate` can be another type constructor function.
 These are automatically distinguished from ordinary predicates and checked appropriately.
 This means that type constructor functions can be nested as with `Address` above.
 *  `predicate` can be a function like in specs.
 *  `predicate` can be a `java.lang.Class`, which is automatically rewritten as `(fn [x] (instance?
 TheClass x))`
-*  `predicate` can be anything that is valid in function position, like the sets used in the example above.
+*  `predicate` can be any value that can also be used as a predicate function, like the sets used in the example above.
 *  For validating sequences, `predicate` can be a vector of predicates where each predicate validates the value in the corresponding position.
 *  For validating maps, `predicate` can be a map in the form `{:key pred?}` or `{(Opt. :key) pred?}` where the `(Opt. :key)` form denotes an optional key.
 (Extra map keys are allowed by default and not checked, but this behavior can be overridden.)